 We often have to compare two rows or two columns in an Excel workbook.
 But if we do it without applying direct formulas, it becomes very tiresome.
 Excel helps us provide some functions to perform it easily.
 In this article, we’ll show you how Excel ISNA and MATCH functions make the work easy for us.
 We have used Microsoft 365 to do all the tasks.

-2 Suitable Examples of ISNA Function with MATCH Function in Excel
+How to Use ISNA Function with MATCH Function in Excel: 2 Suitable Examples

 To illustrate, we will use a sample dataset.
 For instance, the following dataset comprises all the students’ names in a class as well as the students who failed in a subject.